 Topographic maps are identified by state and then by the quadrangle name.
 The index maps for each state are located in the first drawer of maps for each respective state.
 The Library also keeps index maps for the topographic series at Ready Reference (2nd floor).
 After a quadrangle has been located on the index map, the quadrangle can then be located in the appropriate drawer.
 The quadrangle maps are arranged in alphabetical order in the drawers.
 Topographic maps also can be viewed and downloaded for free from the USGS Store.

 Bureau of Land Management (B.L.M.)
-Maps / Located in Map Cases 8-9
+Maps / Basement/Rm.30 Located in Map Cases 7-8, Available upon request

 B.L.M. maps are topographic maps used primarily as cadastral maps (or maps that show land property-ownership lines).
 These maps show some surface features, but are used primarily to identify land ownership boundaries and property descriptions.
 These maps are also identified or referred to as surface management status maps.

 The B.L.M. also produces mineral management status maps.
 Mineral management status maps identify the federal agency that owns the minerals in a given quadrangle.
 Sometimes the surface management status data and the mineral management status data are included on the same map.

 The B.L.M. maps are arranged by state and alphabetical quadrangle name.
 BLM maps for Oregon are filed in Map Case 9, drawers 10-11.

 Defense Mapping Agency (DMA) Maps /Basement/ Located in Map Cases 10